ventilb/iew_c_essentials/Readme.md

 Some code from [sheredom/utf8.h][1] was copied and adapted to our needs.

+The intention of the string utilities is to work as natively with UTF-8 as possible.
+For example indices passed to `str_substring` expect codepoint indices and not byte indices.

+## hash.h
+Adds FNV32a and FNV64a utilities.
+Uses [catb0t/fnv-hash][3] library.
+That
+library is compiled and statically linked into *IEW C Essentials*.

+The functions are designed to work on Little-Endian machines.

+According to [Wikipedia: Fowler–Noll–Vo hash function][4] and [FNV Hash][5]
+the FNV algorithm was put under [CC0 - Public Domain][6].

 ## License

 This is free and unencumbered software released into the public domain.